PiloeGAO/Blender-ArmorPaintLiveLink/README.md

 # Blender ArmorPaint Livelink

+*The project is not under active development, fix updates are made as soon as possible (please consider [donating](https://github.com/PiloeGAO/Blender-ArmorPaintLiveLink#Donation) for faster updates)*

-This addon is the current implementation of live link for [ArmorPaint](armorpaint.org) inside of Blender 2.8+
+This addon is the current implementation of live link for [ArmorPaint](http://www.armorpaint.org) inside of Blender 2.8+

 ![](addon_properties.png)